 If you are preparing for IMAT now, there is still something you can do about it.

-Since the news came out, a few of the companies that provide textbooks for Italian medical admission tests have already published books specifically for General Knowledge.
-However, these books are in Italian and is designed explicitly for the Italian admission test, and are not really suitable for the English medical admission test.
+Since all this news came out, a few of the companies that provide textbooks for Italian medical admission tests have already published books specifically for General Knowledge.
+However, these books are in Italian, are designed explicitly for the Italian admission test, and may not be suitable for the English medical admission test.

 If you want to gain a competitive edge, we at MEDschool.it have devised IMATschool, a platform which is devoted entirely to IMAT preparation.
-By subscribing to IMATschool you will gain access to the most complete compendium of resources for preparing for IMAT and finally study medicine in English in Italy.
+By subscribing to IMATschool you will gain access to the most complete compendium of resources for preparing for the IMAT.

 At IMATschool you will find expert IMAT teachers, a full online IMAT course in July, video courses, questions, and even an IMAT simulator!

-Remember that also those of you who wish to study Dentistry in English in Italy will have to sit the IMAT, so these courses are extremely valuable even if you want to enrol to the University of Siena Dentistry course.
+Remember also that those of you who wish to study Dentistry in English in Italy will have to sit the IMAT, so these courses are extremely valuable even if you want to enroll in the University of Siena Dentistry course.

 But that’s not all:

 While other IMAT courses often ask you to pay a fee which is easily in the thousands of euros, and require you to physically move abroad, with IMATschool you will not only pay a fraction of that price in order to access the most complete and effective resource bank for IMAT preparation, but you will be able to do so from the comfort of your home.